Research Fellow, Joint Research Centre, European Commission.

 One potential approach to tackling this problem, is to take a deliberately high tension approach, where conflict is seen as a key source of entrepreneurial energy.
 By merging a university’s educational structures with its commercialisation structures, we get a university version of a Lava Lamp; constantly mixing wax and water through heat from below.
 This combination of elements that tends to sit uncomfortably together requires constant stirring, preferably guided by an underpinning logic.
 A candidate logic that could stabilise an entrepreneurial university is the “tandem learning and value creation” logic.

 Dr Lackéus will give an overview of the research behind this logic.
 Practical examples will be given together with hands-on recommendations for how to use the logic to design entrepreneurial universities.

-Jing Zhang is the China Chief Representative of the UK Higher Education Academy (Advance HE) and an enterprise educator.
+Jing Zhang is the China Chief Representative of Advance HE and an enterprise educator.